VattemPrasanna/api_reward_points_management/README.md

-Here is a `README.md` file for the `api-reward-points-system` project, covering requirements, structure, and implementation details:
+Here is a `README.md` file for the `api-reward-points-management` project, covering requirements, structure, and implementation details:

 ```markdown
 # API Reward Points System